ni/monodrive-documentation/docs/unreal_tutorials/RoadRunnertoUnrealpt2.md

 ### Setting Collision for Trees

 1. Navigate to the static mesh of the tree
-    - Scroll down the 'Details' panel until 'Collision' section is found
+    - Navigate in the 'Details' panel' to the 'Collision' section
     - Find the option 'Collision Complexity'
     - Set the 'Collision Complexity' to 'Simple and Complex'
 1. Next, change the 'Collision Presets' to 'Custom'